Cascadian-Government-Beta/Founding-Documents/Consitution.rst

 ==========================================
-Constituion for the Federation of Cascadia
+Constitution for the Federation of Cascadia
 ==========================================

 After much conference with fellow Cascadians, we have in common the following desires derived from the aspiration for a new Cascadian government.

+...